ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

         //Multiple different attributes with relevance to network can be set for the hub here.
 See below the code snippet for details.

         vpn = { //The object "vpn" is an OBJECT - Object path is then <typology_object.hub_object.network.vpn>
           //Specific attributes related to configuring a Point-2-Site VPN.
-See below the code snippet for details }
+See below the code snippet for details.
+        }

         firewall = { //The object "vpn" is an OBJECT - Object path is then <typology_object.hub_object.network.firewall>
           //Specific attributes related to configuring an Azure Firewall.
-See below the code snippet for details }
+See below the code snippet for details.
+        }

-        subnet_objects = [ //The list of object "subnet_objects" is a LIST OF OBJECT - Object path is then <typology_object.hub_object.network.subnet_objects[index]>
+        subnet_objects = [ //The list of objects "subnet_objects" is a LIST OF OBJECT - Object path is then <typology_object.hub_object.network.subnet_objects[index]>
           {
             //For each {} block, define specific attributes related to Azure subnets.
-See below the code snippet for details }
+See below the code snippet for details.
+          }
         ]
       }
     }

+    spoke_objects = [ //The list of objects "spoke_objects" is a LIST OF OBJECT - Object path is then <typology_object.spoke_objects[index]>
+      {
+        //For each {} block, many spokes can be deployed.
+Minimum 1.
+See below the code snippet for details.

+        network = { //The object "network" is an OBJECT - Object path is then <typology_object.spoke_objects[index].network>
+          //Multiple different attributes with relevance to network can be set for each spoke here.
+See below the code snippet for details.

+          subnet_objects = [ //The list of objects "subnet_objects" is a LIST OF OBJECT - Object path is then <typology_object.spoke_objects[index].network.subnet_objects[index]>
+            {
+              //For each {} block, define specific attributes related to Azure subnets.
+See below the code snippet for details.
+            }
+          ]
+        }
+      }
+    ]
   }
 }
 ```